 Thus, the main nuclear weapon risk in Iran is work at secret sites, which Iran has used to carry out illicit work in the past.
 That risk will increase as Iran limits access by the International Atomic Energy Agency (IAEA), which will make it more difficult for Agency inspectors to visit suspicious sites.
-That risk will also increase as Iran as Iran develops more powerful centrifuges, allowing sites to be smaller and easier to hide.
+That risk will also increase as Iran develops more powerful centrifuges, allowing sites to be smaller and easier to hide.
 Perfecting such centrifuges is a vital step in the long nuclear game Iran has been playing for decades.

 Nuclear Weapon Potential of Iran's Centrifuges